Child Custody

 Types of Child Custody

-It brings us to a point where it becomes imperative to throw light on the types of child custody in divorce.
+It brings us to a point where it becomes imperative to throw light on the types of child custody allowed by Indian law.
 It can be one of the following kinds:

 • Physical Custody – where the child is handed over to the custodial parent for living and the other parent is allowed to visit, meet and interact with the child at regular intervals.